HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_create_jsp_rad.md

 In this topic, you will learn how to create a basic JSR 268 portlet with a JSP file for the Personalized Offers project, and add the welcome text to the portlet.

-Before you begin, complete the following prerequisites:
+Before you begin, ensure you have properly installed the demo and databases and stopped the HCL Portal server so you can connect to the database.

 - Ensure you have properly installed the demo and databases.
 - Ensure that the HCL Portal Server is stopped so that you can connect to the database.